heloflier/frontend-sample/README.md

 # Deployed App

 This project has been deployed to Heroku.
-You can view it and interact with it [here] (https://appfolio-frontend-sample.herokuapp.com).
+You can view it and interact with it here: https://appfolio-frontend-sample.herokuapp.com.